keiwando/keiwando.github.io/evolution/faq/fitness/index.md

 The fitness score is then simply the percentage of that distance that the creature was able to travel in the given time.

 Calculating the performance of the creature as a single number in this way makes it easy to compare different individuals.
 The optimization problem becomes one-dimensional.

+The fitness is then used to determine which creatures to select for reproduction.
+Creatures with a higher fitness score have a higher chance of being selected as parents for reproduction and since the same creature can also be selected multiple times, the fitness score of a creature effectively contributes to the number of offspring that will carry part of the genetic information of this parent creature into the next generation.